powsybl/pypowsybl/README.md

 +-----------------------+-----------------------+------------+------------------------------------------+-------------------------------+
 ```

-Finally, we can create an IEEE 14 buses network and run a load flow computation:
+We can create an IEEE 14 buses network and run a load flow computation:
 ```python
 n = gp.network.create_ieee14()
 r = gp.loadflow.run(n)